FAQs - Getting Started

 Lodging parties can view and save their electronically lodged document as soon as it is accepted for filing.
 This greatly speeds delivery and eliminates costs to both the court and parties.

 - Customisable templates

 For large volume users there are customisable user templates enabling users to save any standard data and re-use it as required for future eLodgments.

 Do I need to pay to use eLodgment or eCourtroom?

 (eL & eC) No - there are no fees for using eLodgment or eCourtroom.
 There are however fees attached to lodging particular document types which are payable by either credit card or account.

 How do I establish a credit account facility?

-(eL) To be provided with a credit account from the Court you need to meet certain conditions set out in section 2.16 of the Federal Court and Federal Circuit Court Regulation 2012 and submit an application form.
+(eL) To be provided with a credit account from the Court you need to meet certain conditions set out in section 2.16 of the Federal Court and Federal Circuit and Family Court Regulations 2022 and submit an application form.
 Refer to Credit accounts for approved users for further information and an application form.

 How long does it take to get an account?